ken-tummada/DermaScan/README.md

 **Outcome**
 - Our MobileNetV2 model achieved 92.8% accuracy and 0.951 mean AUC.
 - VASC reached perfect AUC (1.00), and NV had the highest true positives (1,933).
-- Class-weighting and augmentation maintained 0.957 specificity and 72.7% sensitivity.
+- Achieved 0.957 specificity and 72.7% sensitivity, aided by class-weighting and augmentation.

 **Area for Improvement**
 - Boost sensitivity with focal loss and SMOTE.